-Hill Hardy Rosemary will grow to be about 4 feet tall at maturity, with a spread of 3 feet.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 24 inches apart.
+Rosemary will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
 It has a low canopy.
-It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

 This woody herb is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated herb garden.
-It does best in full sun to partial shade.
-It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
+It should only be grown in full sunlight.
+It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.

-Hill Hardy Rosemary is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
+Rosemary is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.